Bschuster3434/AAVE_Lesson/README.md

 Every protocol needs to start with the creation of a pool.
 This would will allow both lenders and borrowers to share assets in a decentralized, trustless matter.
 When lending or borrowing on the platform, there will be several key numbers associated with the assets:

-- The interest rate to be paid on the loan (APY)
+- The interest rate to be paid on the loan (Annual Percentage Yield, or APY)
 - The borrowing power of the underlying asset (Max LTV)
-- The liquidation percentage (or Threshold)
+- The liquidation percentage (or threshold)
-- Liquidation Penalty
+- The liquidation penalty

 (We haven't discussed that last three points yet, but we will get to it soon.)

-Liquidity providers will 'supply' assets onto the platform and get a return on their asset in return.
-A borrower may then decide that they want to borrow another Token (let's say ETH).
-So they will do the following:
+Lenders will supply assets onto the platform and get a return on their asset (the APY of the asset).
+Borrows can then decide they want to borrow against this supply (also for a particular interest rate).
+In order to borrow, they must do the following:

 - Provide at least one type of token as the underlying asset (in this example, let's say we only lend DAI)
 - After giving approval and supplying the token to the platform, they will then go to borrow another asset (ETH)
 - They can then borrow up to the total borrowing power allowed by their asset
 - Once they borrowed, they then have access to the new assets in their wallet and use them as they wish
-- Once they are done with the funds, they then need to repay the loan on the platform, which will then unlock their original collateral to use as they wish
+- Once they are done with the token, they then need to repay the loan on the platform, which will unlock their original collateral and return it to their address.

 The process would look something like this: